The Lemons of Italy: Puglia

 Want to discover more of Puglia and their gastronomy traditions that have been passed down for generations?
 Our Puglia cooking vacations all feature hands-on cooking classes that is heavily influenced by more than lemons, but also by freshly pressed olive oil and other exquisite produce from the rural land.
 With its coastline too — on both the Adriatic Sea and Ionian Sea — the gastronomy of Puglia also features a variety of seafood.

 Ready to experience this vibrant yet lesser known part of Italy?
-Check out our tour options on our website.
+Check out our Culinary Adventure in Puglia on our website.

 By Liz Hall